autonomyowner/zst/QUICKSTART.md

 - Check spam folder
 - Verify email settings in Supabase > Authentication > Email Templates

-**Room creation fails?**
+**Listing creation fails?**
-- Make sure you're logged in
+- Make sure you're logged in to a business account
 - Check browser console for errors
-- Verify schema includes rooms table
+- Verify schema includes listings and products tables

-**Voice not working?**
-- Check microphone permissions
-- Verify LiveKit credentials in .env.local
-- Test with a different browser
+- Ensure you have a valid role (importer, wholesaler, or retailer)

+**Can't see products in dashboard?**
+- Check that listings have the correct target_role for your account
+- Importers cannot buy (they only sell to wholesalers)
+- Wholesalers see products from importers
+- Retailers see products from wholesalers

 ---